Russell Ingall: Stone Brothers Racing

-Following seven years with the Perkins team Ingall moved to Stone Brothers Racing at the start of 2003 in winning style taking out the support races at the Australian Grand Prix.
+Following seven years with the Perkins team, Ingall moved to Stone Brothers Racing at the start of 2003 in winning style taking out the support races at the Australian Grand Prix.

-He also went on to win rounds at the Queensland 300 and the Gillette V8 Supercar Challenge at the Lexmark Indy 300 on the Gold Coast, Queensland before eventually finishing seventh outright in the championship.
+Ingall also went on to win rounds at the Queensland 300 and the Gillette V8 Supercar Challenge at the Lexmark Indy 300 on the Gold Coast, Queensland before eventually finishing seventh outright in the championship.

-In 2004 Ingall was again consistent with the highlight of the season coming with a round win at Symmons Plains in round 12.
+In 2004, Ingall was again consistent with the highlight of the season coming with a round win at Symmons Plains in round 12.
 In the final round at Eastern Creek Raceway, he finished third overall to jump from fourth to second in the championship in his Caltex Ford Falcon BA and give Stone Brothers Racing an historic 1–2 finish as his teammate Marcos Ambrose won the championship.

-In 2005 Ingall went one better, collecting his first V8 Supercar championship after having been runner-up four times.
+In 2005, Ingall went one better, collecting his first V8 Supercar championship after having been runner-up four times.
 Ingall went into the season with a plan and he followed it to the final race of the season, which was held at the Phillip Island circuit.
 He raced "smarter" than he ever had before and worked out his strategy around the V8 Supercars points system to collect the title ahead of Craig Lowndes and Marcos Ambrose.

-In 2006 Ingall saw the championship slip from his grasp due to poor performance from his car which saw him finish the championship in eighth place.
+In 2006, Ingall saw the championship slip from his grasp due to poor performance from his car which saw him finish the championship in eighth place.

 In the lead-up to the 2007 season finale, Ingall announced he was Holden bound, thus leaving Stone Brothers Racing and Ford after five years.
-He finished the championship for the first time outside the top 10, placing a disappointing eleventh.
-For 2008 Ingall moved to Paul Morris Motorsport.
+He finished the championship for the first time outside the top-ten, placing a disappointing eleventh.
+For 2008, Ingall moved to Paul Morris Motorsport.